andybrvt/web.abc/README.md

 --> Need to figure out how to do this without the other user needing to get LINK tokens --> Gonna need to figure out how you are gonna get its abi, because getting the address is easy --> Solution: might just save it in a database or something

+NOTES:
+In brownie, if you want to get a specific contract object you can use the interface --> Interface(address) or use Contract.from_abi('name', address, abi)

+Each Contract has an "dot" name (has an under score infront) and abi